gujincheng/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 result in new 'Get Object' requests that can trigger the `RemoteFileChangedException`.

+Additionally, due to the eventual consistency of S3 in a read-after-overwrite scenario, visibility of a new write may be delayed, avoiding the `RemoteFileChangedException` for some readers.
+That said, if a reader does not see `RemoteFileChangedException`, they will have at least read a consistent view of a single version of the file (the version available when they started reading).

 ### Change detection with S3 Versions.

 It is possible to switch to using the